-Elliott Wave Theory helps you to understand the market movements and trends much better.
-Although your trading system may not talk about Elliott Wave, it still helps you a lot not to go against the trend even when a too strong trade setup is formed.
+Elliott Wave Theory helps you understand the market movements and trends much better.
+Although your trading system may not talk about Elliott Wave, it still helps you a lot not to go against the trends even when a too strong trade setup is formed.

-So, professional traders have to know what Elliott Wave theory is and what it talks about.
-At least, they have to know the waves and the strongest part of the price movement, either when the price is trending, or when it is ranging.
+So professional traders have to know what Elliott Wave theory is and what it talks about.
+At least, they have to know the waves and the strongest part of the price movement, either when the price is trending, or when it is ranging (moving sideways).

 Is It Possible To Trade Profitably Without Caring About Elliott Wave?

 You don’t have to be scared of Elliott Wave.
 It is not as complicated as you can see on many websites.
-Some people are used to make the things too complicated, but simplicity is the first thing in everything we want to do.
+Some people are used to make the things too complicated, but simplicity is our first and most important rule here on this site.
+Therefore, we have simplified the The Elliot Wave Theory to help everybody understand it without any problem.
+In this article, I am going to explain it in a simpler and more practical way:

 What Is Elliott Wave?

-Ralph Nelson Elliott who is the founder of Elliott Wave Theory, found out that the “ups” and “downs” usually follow a special pattern that repeats itself on all charts and markets, be it one minute or monthly charts, or stock, CFDs, currencies and… markets.
+Ralph Nelson Elliott, who is the founder of Elliott Wave Theory found out that the “ups” and “downs” usually follow a special pattern that repeats itself on all charts and markets, from one minute to monthly charts, or on the stocks, CFDs, currencies markets.

 Before I show you the waves, first I have to explain what I mean by “movement”.